Returning birth to the marae

 For those unfamiliar with your mahi, how does Māori midwifery differ from the colonial health system indigenous wāhine have been forced into adopting?

-This is a pretty loaded pātai; however, Māori Midwifery care is led by tikanga and has a holistic approach weaving kaupapa Māori traditional practices into hapūtanga, labour and birth.
+This is a pretty big pātai; however, Māori Midwifery care is led by tikanga and has a holistic approach weaving kaupapa Māori traditional practices into hapūtanga, labour and birth.
 It encompasses manaakitanga and aroha whilst naturally placing whānau in the centre.
 Māori Midwives have an innate understanding of the tapu that exists during this time, appreciating the power of wāhine as they bring forth whakapapa.
 The natural guidance of tikanga ensures the whānau become the rangatira of their journey, reinstating their taonga tuku iho, breathing life back into their whakapapa and therefore having mana motuhake.

 Also, I am passionate about the re-inclusion and upholding the mana of our tāne within hapūtanga, as it was our tāne who were predominantly our midwives back in the rā—something almost forgotten.
 So it is important to me that they are the faces their pēpē see first, their voice their pēpē hears first as their hands are first on their whakapapa.
 I am just their to guide and keep whānau safe.